 Six Degrees offers a Microsoft Teams Readiness Assessment to help you enhance productivity across your organisation.
 The Readiness Assessment has been designed to minimise the uncertainty, risk and time taken when adopting Microsoft Teams.

 Does your organisation need to upscale its remote working capabilities in response to the COVID-19 pandemic and developing UK Government guidance?
 Six Degrees will deploy Microsoft Teams for your organisation within 48 hours of confirmed order with no ongoing commitment, regardless of scale or geographic spread.

 Integration between Microsoft Teams and Six Degrees solutions will help you automate workflows, integrate voice and video calling, enhance meeting experiences, improve collaboration and help you to provide a modern, accessible service that enables your people to be brilliant at what they do.
 Contact us to learn more.

-Schools and universities face the challenge of delivering personalised, high
+What this webinar covers: Schools and universities face the challenge